End-to-End Quantum Algorithm for Topology Optimization in Structural Mechanics: Discussion

 \section{Discussion}

 While our numerical experiments showcase the functionality of the proposed algorithm, our complexity analysis illustrates where it has an advantage compared to classical approaches.
 The compliance computation $C$ consists of the QSVT-based matrix inversion within the QAE circuit.
 It can in principle evaluate $N=\mathcal{O}(2^{n_\text{el}})$ candidate designs in polynomial time in $n_\text{el}$, see Eq.\,\eqref{eq:compliance_complexity}.
 For a single linear system, this offers no advantage over state-of-the-art classical linear equation system solvers, such as Gaussian elimination with $\mathcal{O}(n_\text{el}^3)$ or the conjugate gradient method with $\mathcal{O}(n_\text{el}\sqrt{\kappa})$ \cite{golub_matrix_2013} in optimal cases, where $\kappa=\mathcal{O}(n_\text{el})$ \cite{fried_bounds_1973, lennard_kamenski_study_2014} is the condition number.
-However, since we never want to read out all displacement fields $\mathbf{u}(\mathbf{x})=\mathbf{K}^{-1}(\mathbf{\mathbf{x}})\mathbf{f}$, we can avoid the exponential output overhead \cite{aaronson_read_2015}.
-Instead we evaluate exponentially many structures in coherent superposition using only $\mathcal{O}(n_\text{el}^6\log n_\text{el}\log(n_\text{el}/\epsilon))$ quantum gates.
+However, since we never want to read out all displacement fields $\mathbf{u}(\mathbf{x})=\mathbf{K}^{-1}(\mathbf{x})\mathbf{f}$, we can avoid the exponential output overhead \cite{aaronson_read_2015}.
+Instead we evaluate exponentially many structures in coherent superposition using only $\mathcal{O}(n_\text{el}^4\log n_\text{el}\log(n_\text{el}/\epsilon))$ quantum gates.
 On top of $C$, Grover's algorithm finds an optimal structure $\mathbf{x}$ satisfying Eq.\,\eqref{eq:satisfiability_problem} in quadratically less steps (cf. Eq.\,\eqref{eq:overall_complexity}) compared to a classical unstructured search algorithm.
+This poses a significant advantage over classical methods when one seeks not only the global optimum but all feasible solutions to a problem.
+More than one feasible solution might be desired because of latent requirements that cannot be considered in the optimization formulation.
+For example constraints from the chosen manufacturing procedure or human-product interaction.
+In the quantum setting, additional solutions can be found simply by repeated execution and sampling from the final quantum state.
+In contrast, classical gradient-based solvers typically require repeated experimentation with learning rates, penalty terms, and initialization strategies to find other solutions.